List of mountains in Ukraine

 There are two predominant mountain regions in Ukraine: the Carpathians and the Crimean Mountains.
-Ukraine is located at East European Plain, therefore most of its area consists mostly of rolling hills rather than real mountains.
-Some high peaks could be found in areas of Podilian Tovtry and Donets Ridge and rarely elsewhere.
+Ukraine is located in the East European Plain with most of this region consisting of rolling hills rather than real mountains.
+Some high peaks can be found in areas such as Podilian Tovtry and Donets Ridge.

 Chornohora (lit.
 'Black Mountain') is a mountain range in the Carpathians which consists of the highest mountain peaks in the country.
 Other notable ranges are Maramureş and Gorgany, also located in the Carpathians.
-In the Crimean Mountains, the highest mountain range, Babuğan yayla, is located closer to the Crimean Southern Coast and is part of the main mountain chain.
+In the Crimean Mountains, the highest mountain range of Babuğan yayla is located closer to the Crimean Southern Coast and is part of the main mountain chain.

 This page shows the highest mountains in Ukraine.

 Highest mountains in Ukraine

 This list contains peaks with height above 1,500 m.
 The numbering (except of first 10) is disputable.